SquidKit/SquidKit/README.md

 1. Select your app target, go to Build Settings and add SquidKit to Target Dependencies
 1. In Link Binary with Libraries, add SquidKit.framework

-Alternatively, you can choose not to include the SquidKit project and instead add the built SquidKit.framework (in FrameworkRelease/Release) to your project.

 You may also choose to only include individual source files from SquidKit.
 While there isn't an over abundance of interdependence amongst classes in SquidKit, there is some.
 Notably, Log is used by many other classes, as is JSONEntity.
 Source files that are logically grouped together in the same project file groups are likely to be interdependent.